eprbell/rp2/docs/user_faq.md

 ### Can I Avoid Writing a Config File from Scratch?
 You can generate it automatically using [DaLI](https://github.com/eprbell/dali-rp2), the data loader and input generator for RP2.
 Alternatively you can use [crypto_example.config](../config/crypto_example.config) as boilerplate and the [Input Files](input_files.md) document as reference.

-### What if I Don't Have the Spot Price for Some Transactions?
-In some cases exchange reports miss spot price information.
-In such situations you can retrieve historical price data from [Yahoo](https://finance.yahoo.com/quote/BTC-USD/history/), [CoinMarketCap](https://coinmarketcap.com/currencies/bitcoin/historical-data/) and others.

 ### Is My Tax Report Browsable?
 The rp2_full_report output contains full tax computation details.
 Part of its contents are hyperlinked to enable browsing: in LibreOffice, CTRL-click (on Mac, Command-click) on a cell to jump to the target.
 The browsable elements are: